raminduw/ExchangeRate/README.md

 Note : Currency rates should be refreshed at least every minute.(Used AndroidRx interval operator).</br>
 Strictly followed MVVM architecture.
 This helps in proper deep Unit testing and code modularity.
+ViewModel Unit test added using mockito and Junit.